Ekanshmwr/100-Days-of-Coding/Day 1/README.md

-Day 1 - Working with Variables in Python to Manage Data
+## Day 1 - Variables and strings

-Concepts Practised-
+# Concepts Practised-
 Printing to the Console in Python
 String Manipulation and Code Intelligence
 Debugging